Here we’ll guide you through building a simple race to get you comfortable with how Zone4 Timing works.

 Next navigate to the Results page.

-This is where you will configure results that will be published for racers to view.
+This is where you will configure results that racers can view live on zone4.ca.
 Here you can create multiple results sets such as Overall and Age Group results.

-Scroll down to the Racer Display Options and use the drop down menu to add the bib and city fields.
+Now that your result set is created scroll down to the Racer Display Options section and use the drop down menu to add the bib and city fields.
 This will display the information from those fields below the racers name on the results set.

 Once this is done click the View Results button on the top left of the window.